 What has caused the brickie shortage?

 The $45,000 Government Grants created a homebuyer frenzy!
 When the Federal Government announced the $25,000 HomeBuilder Scheme, they anticipated that there would be 27,000 applications across Australia.
-Turns out ScoMo was wrong by nearly 55,000.
+Turns out ScoMo was wrong by over 94,000.

-According to the Treasury, Western Australia recorded 12,807 HomeBuilder applications since the grants were announced in June 2020.
-That means there are at least 12,807 homes that will be needing bricklayers (that number doesn’t include buyers who are only applying for the State Building Bonus Package).
+According to the Treasury, Western Australia recorded 17,752 HomeBuilder applications since the grants were announced in June 2020.
+That means there are at least 16,391 homes that will be needing bricklayers (plus there are nearly 5,000 applications just for the State Building Bonus Package).
 And while the demand for brickies has hugely increased, the supply hasn’t.

 You can click on the image to see how many HomeBuilder Applications for each state have been submitted.